Rule Evaluation in Depth

 GitHub Branch Protection (

-)The branch protection remediation takes a Go-templated JSON object in
+gh_branch_protect)The branch protection remediation takes a Go-templated JSON object in

-to merge with the existing protection branch protection settings.
+patchto merge with the existing protection branch protection settings.
 Branch protection has been implemented as a special remediation due to the peculiarities of the GitHub branch protection API.
 Repository rulesets are a newer feature which avoids many of these peculiarities.The

-API-driven remediations (rest
+API-driven remediations (rest and gh_branch_protect) will generally take

-effect immediately on the targeted entity; pull_request
+effect immediately on the targeted entity; pull_request remediations will need

 to be merged before they take effect.
 Minder will ensure that at most one pull